ConduitIO/conduit/ui/README.md

 - `cd conduit`
 - `make ui-dependencies`

 _Note:_ Commands in this readme are run from the Conduit project root.
-Alternatively, you can change into the `ui/` directory to directly use Yarn, [Ember CLI](https://ember-cli.com/), or non-prefixed [UI Makefile](Makefile) commands
+Alternatively, you can change into the `ui/` directory to directly use Yarn, [Ember CLI](https://ember-cli.com/), or non-prefixed [UI Makefile](Makefile) commands.

 ## Running / Development